OpenDataforWeb3/sandbox/README.md

 ## Formalizing Sandbox project inclusion

 Any ODC member  can request to be a Sandbox Project through a form available on our Discourse forum.
 Simply copy the form and follow the instructions.
 The [Sandbox Team Proposal instructions can be found here](https://forum.opendatacommunity.org/t/sandbox-team-proposal/30).

+## What are the Requirements to becoming a Sandbox Project

+1. Be an ODC member in good standing
+1. Have a great idea for a project that is aligned with the ODC mission and values
+1. Indication of intent and capabilities
+1. ODC Jedi reviews Sandbox project for minimum requirements

 ![Sandbox Team Proposal](sandbox-team-proposal.png)